amirahnasihah/frontend-development/04-intro-to-algorithms/02-array-algorithms/README.md

 **EXPLAINATION**

+Input Array (already sort): [2, 3, 3, 3, 7, 9]

+i equal to 0 (which is 2). so, comparing element 0 with element 1 (which is 3).
+2 not equal to 3, so gonna do i++. now, index 1 compare with index 2 (which is 3 also). its duplicate, so push it number 3 into tempResultArray. then, i++ again, compare index 2 with index 3 (which is 3 too). its duplicate, push 3 into tempResultArray. i++, compare index 3 with index 4 (which is 7).

+tempResultArray = [3, 3, ]

 1. `let tempResultArray = []`: Initializes an empty array called `tempResultArray`, which will be used to store any duplicate numbers found in the loop below.

-2. `for (let i = 0; i < sortedArr.length - 1; i++)`: Sets up a for loop to iterate through each number in the `sortedArr` array, from the first element to the second to last element.
+2. `for (let i = 0; i < sortedArr.length -1; i++)`: Sets up a for loop to iterate through each number in the `sortedArr` array, from the first element to the second to last element.
 We don't need to check the last element since we're comparing it to the next element.

 3. `if (sortedArr[i] === sortedArr[i+1])`: Checks if the current element is the same as the next element.
 If it is, that means the current element is a duplicate.